 - The action.
 What players click/touch to earn currency.
 Mining = swing pickaxe.
 Lifting = press button.
 Farming = harvest crops.

 - The currency.
-Money, gems, coins, strength — usually a number tracked per-player in leaderstats.
+Money, gems, coins, strength — a number tracked per-player in leaderstats.

 - The upgrade tree.
-Tools/pets/multipliers that the player buys with currency, each making the action more rewarding.
+Tools/pets/multipliers bought with currency, each making the action more rewarding.

 - The rebirth.
-A reset mechanic that wipes progress in exchange for a permanent multiplier on future runs.
-This is what gives simulators their "long tail" — players who would otherwise quit at the level cap come back to chase rebirth tiers.
+A reset mechanic that wipes progress in exchange for a permanent multiplier.
+This is the long tail — it's what brings players back after they'd otherwise hit the cap and quit.

 Step 1: Pick a theme

-The theme determines art direction, naming, and progression scale.
-A few options:
+The theme determines art direction, naming, and progression scale:

 - Mining simulator — pickaxes, mineshafts, gem types, deep tiers